dinomar/EskomApiBufferService/README.md

 Unfortunately Eskom's load shedding api is very unpredictable, and not always available when it is under significant load.
 This project aim's to remedy this problem by placing a buffer between Eskom api service and the applications using the api.

-The can be used as a drop in replacement for Eskom's api by simply pointing a application to this api service instead of the Eskom api.
+This can be used as a drop in replacement for Eskom's api by simply pointing a application to this api service instead of the Eskom api.
 It also has some extra functionality and can be run from a Docker container.

 ### Download and run: